Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 Given the significant transatlantic name difference, you would be forgiven for assuming that it is a US vs European anomaly.
 But actually, the term ‘Zucchini’ originates in Italy and ‘Courgette’ comes from French.

 According to the site ‘Difference Between’, the regional adoption of ‘zucchini’ vs ‘courgette’ is linked to the dominant language of the country itself.
-Thus, ‘zucchini’ is predominantly used by people who speak North American and Australian English (possibly linked to early Italian immigration).
+Thus, ‘zucchini’ is used predominantly by people who speak North American and Australian English (possibly linked to early Italian immigration).
 And ‘courgette’ is used by British English and French speakers and those in New Zealand and South Africa.

 Essentially however the ‘vegetables’ are one and the same.